-Weibold Academy: Increasing profitability of tire recycling businesses with innovative rubber products
+How to increase profitability of tire recycling business with innovative rubber products

-Recycling tires into materials such as steel-free crumb rubber and fine rubber powder used to be a profitable venture; however, due to market saturation in developed economies, tire recycling companies might want to shift their focus from raw materials to potentially higher-priced consumer goods made from recycled rubber or even virgin rubber which can be replaced by tire-derived materials.
-The first and so far one of the most viable choices of tire recyclers would be investing in presses and molds to produce molded goods from crumb rubber or rubber powder.
+Recycling tires into materials such as steel-free crumb rubber and fine rubber powder used to be a profitable venture; however, due to market saturation in developed economies, tire recycling companies are beginning to shift their focus from producing raw materials to manufacturing higher-priced consumer goods made from recycled rubber or even virgin rubber which can be replaced by tire-derived materials.
+The first and so far one of the most viable choice for tire recyclers would be investing in presses and molds to produce molded goods from crumb rubber or rubber powder.
 Another options include more complex technologies, e.g. blending recycled rubber powder with polyethylene or polypropylene to produce thermoplastic elastomers (TPE).

 As a rule, manufacture and sales of consumer goods yield higher margins than production and distribution of raw materials, and yet markets abound with opportunities in the field of molded and other value-added products from recycled rubber.
 The most common examples of molded goods are playground mats, flooring tiles for gyms, rubber curbs, traffic safety products, insulation panels, equine mats, carpets for cattle etc. However, one needs to keep innovating and inventing new products.
-Due to high supply and relatively low prices of recycled rubber in most of OECD countries given rapidly advancing technology, every year the number of molded products from recycled rubber expands.
+Due to high supply and relatively low prices of recycled rubber in most of OECD countries given rapidly advancing technology, every year more molded products from recycled rubber are being developed.

 This article lists some of the products from recycled tire rubber which could significantly increase profit margins of tire recycling businesses.